 But, the truth is, we almost always get enough protein without even trying.
 In the U.S., the average woman eats about 73 grams per day, while the average man eats about 105 grams per day.
-Both of those amounts are in excess of the recommended intakes, and because our bodies don't store excess protein — it's broken down and excreted if the body doesn't need it — you shouldn't overemphasize eating protein in your daily diet.
+Both of those amounts are higher than the recommended intakes (0.8 grams of protein per kilogram of body weight), and because our bodies don't store excess protein — it's broken down and excreted if the body doesn't need it — you shouldn't overemphasize eating protein in your daily diet.

 Instead, the key is to distribute protein throughout the day and to focus on the type of protein sources you eat.
 We tend to load up on this macronutrient at dinner, but you may be better off incorporating protein into meals and snacks throughout your day.
 Doing so will help you remain fuller between meals, and your body will be able to more efficiently use the protein you give it.

 Also, it's important to remember that many different sources of protein are out there.
 You don't just have to rely on a massive steak for dinner, or a deli-meat-loaded sandwich for lunch.
 Switch it up.
 You can get protein from nuts, fish, dairy, legumes and even whole grains-and all of these offer other nutritional benefits in addition to protein.